onfido/onfido-sdk-ui/README.md

     By default, if only one document type is preselected, and the document type is not `passport`, the country selection screen will not be displayed.
 If you would like to have this screen displayed still, set `showCountrySelection` to `true`.

+    **Note**: Support for the `showCountrySelection` option will be deprecated soon in favour of the per document country configuration detailed above which offers integrators better control.

     ```javascript
     options: {
       documentTypes: {